Our Team

 Jessica Cassette Pic

-Jessica is a visiting senior from Florida State University's School of Dance and Cardiovascular & Applied Physiology Lab.
+Jessica graduated from Florida State University's School of Dance with a minor in Exercise Science.
+While there, she worked in the Cardiovascular & Applied Physiology Lab (w/ Dr. Joe Watso).
 Her research interests include lifestyle factors to optimize human health and longevity.
 As a dancer, she is particularly interested in physical rehabilitation practices and vascular aging.
-Upon graduating with her undergraduate degree, Jessica hopes to enter a combined DPT/PhD program to expand her knowledge within the field.
+Upon graduating with her MA degree, Jessica hopes to enter a combined DPT/PhD program to expand her knowledge within the field.
 Outside the academic space, she enjoys exploring new coffee shops, historical landmarks, and art exhibits.

 Story Downing